vineet1992/MNIST_Prediction/README.md

 python main.py download \<dataset-dir>

 The argument specifies the name of the directory to download the data to.
-Please keep this consistent throughout all commands of the project
+Please keep this consistent throughout all commands of the project.
+The datasets will be downloaded as gzipped tarballs to save space on disk.
+They will be parsed when training/testing the model.

 # Training a Model